-As the dollar sinks lower and fuel prices soar, the cost of seeing Europe seems to be sprinting out of the realm of possibility.
-There is one way to save a huge chunk of your travel budget, however—by doing as the Europeans do and staying at inexpensive, clean, and scenic campgrounds.
+As the dollar sometimes sinks lower against the euro and fuel prices soar, the cost of seeing Europe, at times, seems out of the realm of possibility.
+However, there is always one way to save a considerable chunk of your travel budget—by doing as the Europeans do and staying at the many inexpensive, clean, and scenic campgrounds.

 Campgrounds are everywhere, from the Alps to the beaches, in cities, and sprinkled throughout the countryside.
 With today’s lightweight, comfort-oriented camping equipment, camping no longer means roughing it.
-And since most of the places visitors want to see have at least one or two campgrounds close by, some of the best views in Europe can be had from your tent door.
+And since most places visitors want to see have at least one or two campgrounds nearby, some of the best views in Europe can be from your tent door.

-European campgrounds are generally clean, attractive, and well supplied with hot showers, clean toilets, kitchens, and laundry facilities.
+European campgrounds are generally clean, attractive, and well-supplied, with hot showers, clean toilets, kitchens, and laundry facilities.
 Some are practically luxurious.
 Many have their own restaurant or pub.
-Others also offer inexpensive bungalows or a motel, and a few even provide entertainment.
+Others also offer inexpensive bungalows or motels, and a few even provide entertainment.

-For example, one campground in France’s Camargue offers rides on the region’s famous horses.
-Another puts on weekly puppet shows.
-Some campgrounds in the Swiss Alps offer guided hikes to breathtaking views.
-Many campgrounds offer swimming pools, movies, fireworks displays, dances, or cook-outs.
+Many campgrounds offer swimming pools, movies, fireworks displays, dances, or cookouts.
 One campground in Hungary overlooking a drive-in movie theater allows campers to spend an evening watching old films in English with Hungarian subtitles.

-The cost of staying in campgrounds averages about $8 a night.
-In Scandinavia the autobahn rest stops frequently feature free campgrounds, with showers and grills included.
-Swiss and German campgrounds are among the most expensive, sometimes as much as $20 a night for two.
-Many are surrounded by gorgeous scenery, and all are very clean.
-France seems to have campgrounds around every corner; they vary widely in cleanliness and amenities.
-The subsidized municipal campgrounds, associated with towns or cities, often cost as little as $3 per night.
+The cost of staying in campgrounds averages about $20 a night.
+The cost varies depending on amenities offered and location.
+In Scandinavia, the autobahn rest stops frequently feature free campgrounds, with showers and grills included.
+Swiss and German campgrounds are among the most expensive, sometimes at $40 a night for two.
+Many are surrounded by gorgeous scenery, some have swimming pools, and all are very clean.
+France has campgrounds around every corner; they vary widely in cleanliness and amenities.
+The subsidized municipal campgrounds, associated with towns or cities, often cost as little as $5 per night.
 Eastern European campgrounds are generally very cheap, and the newer ones have excellent facilities.

-Camping equipment comes in more compact designs every year, utilizing the latest in space-age materials.
+Camping equipment comes in more compact designs every year, utilizing the latest space-age materials.

 Tents: Most are inexpensive, and some models roll up nearly as small as a collapsible umbrella.
-Make sure the seams are sealed and that your tent comes with a floor and a rainfly.
+Ensure the seams are sealed and your tent has a floor and a rainfly.

-Sleeping bags and pads: Sleeping bags can be warm even in very cold weather.
+Sleeping bags and pads: Sleeping bags can be warm even in frigid weather.
 Down-filled bags can be stuffed into a small bag and tossed into a suitcase.
 However, synthetic bags dry out more quickly if they get soggy.
-Ground pads and air mattresses are easy to roll up, weigh practically nothing, and make the ground feel a lot softer.
-They are also good for insulation in chilly weather.
+Ground pads and air mattresses are easy to roll up, weigh practically nothing, and make the ground feel much softer.
+They are also suitable for insulation in chilly weather.

-Backpacks: Backpack designers have come up with an amazing variety of lightweight, well-balanced packs that seem able to hold everything that anyone might own.
-Of course they’re unnecessary if you travel by car, but backpacks are still useful for storing belongings in a compact, organized place, even if you never take it out of the car.
+Backpacks: Backpack designers have developed many lightweight, well-balanced packs that can hold everything anyone might own.
+Of course, they’re unnecessary if you travel by car, but backpacks are still helpful for storing belongings in a compact, organized place, even if you never take them out of the vehicle.
 Small daypacks are good for hikes and sightseeing.

 Eating: One of the most wonderful things about Europe is the food.
 The eye-popping supermarkets can supply you with whatever you might need and are attractions in themselves.
 If you want to cook, bring along a small butane stove or buy one when you’re there.

 The tourist offices of the countries you plan to visit will be happy to supply you with lists of campgrounds.
 Make sure you have a map that shows their locations.
-One of the best things about camping is that you can ramble wherever you please, and when you start thinking about finding a place to stay a campground is usually close by.
-You don’t need reservations, and even if you show up after the office is closed you can still go in and set up your tent.
-Simply register and pay the next morning.
+One of the best things about camping is that you can ramble wherever you please, and when you start thinking about finding a place to stay, a campground is usually close by.
+You don’t need reservations; even if you show up after the office is closed, you can still go in and set up your tent.
+Register and pay the following day.

 A Camping Secret

 European countries are connected by the network of superhighways that crisscross the continent.
-Whether they are called Autobahn, autostrade, or autoroute, most of these highways have large rest stops complete with restaurants, clean rest rooms, and showers.
+Whether called Autobahn, Autostrada, or Autoroute, most highways have large rest stops complete with restaurants, clean restrooms, and showers.
 Many Europeans stay overnight for free in these rest stops and take advantage of the amenities offered to travelers.
-A traveler could spend every night sleeping in their car, van, or RV at no cost, and get gas, a meal, the occasional shower, and other supplies.
+A traveler could spend every night sleeping in their car, van, or RV at no cost and get gas, a meal, the occasional shower, and other supplies.